mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 * A parameter whose name is length, and whose value is an Integer indication the length of the identifier field starting from the offset.

-Both parameter MUST be present and the header MUST be ignored if these parameter are not present.
+Both parameters MUST be present and the header MUST be ignored if these parameter are not present.

 This function can be used to e.g. indicate the source port field in the IP